dyl-lee/stock-analysis/README.md

 By choosing to loop through the spreadsheet only once, refactoring has also decreased script run-time by
 1. avoiding excessive worksheets().activate per loop (original script switches worksheets 24 times!)
-2. using variables to store data.
+2. using variables (arrays in this case) to store data.
 Recalling stored data from memory is faster than activating worksheets, looping then printing.

 # Why refactor at all?
-## Pros
-1.
-2. Simpler logic-flow, results in more robust/stable code making it less prone to errors...

-## Cons
+First attempts at scripting/coding are often inefficient.
+Refactoring is an opportunity to achieve faster run-times, simpler logic-flow, more robust/stable code, fixing code smells, improving readability.
+These are a few reasons to consider refactoring code.
+As with this refactor attempt, script run-time was decimated while it was able to return the same output as the original script.

-1. Is the time worth it?
-Think about the magnitude of the code we are editing, the original code took less than 2 seconds for completion which is hardly a hindrance.
-While the argument holds true for code much larger with much longer run-times, perhaps in cases like this one it's not worth it.
-2. ...but in the context of production with existing deadlines, there is a huge opportunity cost to refactoring.
+However, a valid question to ask could be: was the refactoring time worth it?
+The original code took less than 2 seconds for completion, which is hardly a hindrance.
+While the argument could hold true for much larger code with much longer run-times, it is perhaps not worth it for cases like this.
+Especially in the context of production with existing deadlines, there is a huge opportunity cost to refactoring.
 Time taken to plan, write, test and re-write refactored code is time not spent on other priorities.
-3. Does the refactor allow for extension?
-How will it be able to increase the number of stocks this is applicable to?

-# To what extent did refactoring help the original script?
-## Pros
-1. Decimated the runtime while returning the same output as the original script
-2.

-## Cons
-1. For a dataset of this size, refactoring doesn't seem worth it.
-A more comprehensive test will be on much larger dataset.